Geothermal Energy Factsheet

 Direct Use and Heating/Cooling

-- GSHPs are the primary method for direct use of geothermal energy.
-GSHPs use the shallow ground as an energy reservoir that maintains a nearly constant temperature.10
+- GSHPs are the primary method for direct geothermal use, utilizing shallow ground as an energy reservoir that maintains nearly constant temperature.10

-- GSHPs transfer heat from a building to the ground during the cooling season, and from the ground into a building during the heating season.10
+- GSHPs transfer heat from buildings to the ground during cooling season and from the ground to buildings during heating season.10

 - Direct-use applications include space and district heating, greenhouses, aquaculture, and commercial and industrial processes.12